ankitrai96/multilingual-algorithm-vault/README.md

 Now, in addition to being hackable this repository offers the following out of the box features:-

 - **Library** which make various algorithms importable for you to use directly in your projects.
-To know more, navigate to "importables" directory
+To know more, navigate to [importables directory](https://github.com/ankitrai96/multilingual-algorithm-vault/tree/master/importables)
 - **Performance Analysis** to see how different algorithms' asymptotic runtime translate against real life machine and data set.
 To know more, navigate to "performanceAnalysis" directory

 <!-- ### Sorting Algorithms